-- (1) A member is not to move or second more than one motion of adjournment during the same sitting of the Council. - (2) Before putting the motion for the adjournment of the Council, the presiding member may seek leave of the Council to deal first with matters that may be the subject of an adoption by exception resolution (see clause 5.5). - (3) A motion that the meeting now adjourn- - (a) is to state the time and date to which the meeting is to be adjourned; and - (b) if carried, has the effect that the meeting is adjourned to the time and date specified in the - (4) A meeting adjourned under subclause (3) is to continue from the point at which it was adjourned, unless the presiding member or the Council determines otherwise.
+- (1) A Member is not to move or second more than one motion of adjournment during the same sitting of the Council. - (2) Before putting the motion for the adjournment of a meeting of the Council, the Presiding Member may seek leave of the Council to deal first with matters that may be the subject of an adoption by exception resolution. - (3) A motion "that the meeting now adjourn"- - (a) is to state the time and date to which the meeting is to be adjourned; and - (b) if carried, has the effect that the meeting is adjourned to the time and date specified in the motion. - (4) A meeting adjourned under subclause (3) is to continue from the point at which it was adjourned, unless the Presiding Member or the Council determines otherwise.